Wasim Nawaj

 Wasim Nawaj, wasim.nawaj@gmail.com

 Wasim is from Kolkata, India.
 He received his master’s degree from Indian Institute of Technology (IIT) Guwahati where he worked in a Nanoscience Laboratory under Prof. Anumita Paul.
-In his master’s research project, he worked with a senior graduate student where they demonstrated that the luminescence of atomic clusters can be tuned by engineering of the surface ligands.
+In his master’s research project, he worked with a senior graduate student and demonstrated that the luminescence of atomic clusters can be tuned by engineering surface ligands.
 Photo oxidation of the Surface ligands has been pursued to modulate the luminescence of the Clusters.
-This work got published in Physical chemistry chemical physics (PCCP) and selected as “2019 HOT PCCP ARTICLE.”
+This work was published in Physical Chemistry Chemical Physics (PCCP) and selected as the “2019 HOT PCCP ARTICLE.”

-Right now, Wasim is working under the supervision of Dr. Eric Borguet where he along with a post doc is working on finding a suitable technique to characterize and understand the mechanism of binding of Oxide surface with SYMBA (Spiroligomer-based Synthetic Molecular Binding Agents).
-He is also working with a senior Graduate student, Datta, who focus on developing design principle and synthetic strategies of metal oxyhydroxides for the catalytic degradation of organophosphate nerve agent simulants.
+Wasim worked under the supervision of Dr. Eric Borguet, where he, along with a postdoc, worked on finding a suitable technique to characterize and understand the mechanism of binding of Oxide surface with SYMBA (Spiroligomer-based Synthetic Molecular Binding Agents).
+He also worked with senior Graduate student, Datta, focusing on developing design principle and synthetic strategies of metal oxyhydroxides for the catalytic degradation of organophosphate nerve agent simulants.

 Wasim Nawaj’s CV